Gage and Tollner: Fundraising campaign

+Opening

+The grand reopening was announced for March 15, 2020.
+With the onset of the COVID-19 pandemic in New York City, the reopening was indefinitely postponed one day before it was to occur, and Frizell had to furlough all staff members because of a ban on indoor dining.
 The revived Gage and Tollner opened in February 2021 but initially only provided delivery and take-out service.
 The restaurant officially reopened for dine-in service on April 15, 2021, after restrictions on indoor dining capacity were decreased and COVID-19 vaccinations were available for restaurant workers.
 The operators initially planned to serve dinner only and to open the cocktail lounge and an upper-level dining room at a later date.
 Because of extremely high patronage, the second floor was converted into the Sunken Harbor Club, which opened that November.

 The New York Landmarks Conservancy gave the restaurant's owners a Lucy G. Moses Preservation Award in 2022.
 The restaurant started serving lunch on Fridays through Sundays in 2023, and it started selling take-out pastry boxes on weekends in early 2024.

 Architecture

 Gage and Tollner is housed in a four-story late Italianate style brownstone building at 372–374 Fulton Street in the Downtown Brooklyn neighborhood of New York City, New York, U.S. The interior of the restaurant is designed in the Victorian style.
 The identities of the original architect(s) are not known.
 The restaurant is one of the few restaurants in New York City designated as an interior landmark, as well as the only restaurant outside Manhattan designated as an interior landmark as of 2023.